elastickent/cross_cluster_stack/README.md

 # cross_cluster_stack
-A demo two cluster Elasticsearch, Kibana and Metricbeat docker-compose with cross-cluster search.
+A demo system consisting of two one node Elasticsearch clusters.
+Kibana and two Metricbeats are also built with docker-compose and configured for cross-cluster search.

 ## Install
 After cloning the repo, cd into the directory and run: